paszu/3DSRepo/Part-5-(Old-3DS).md

 If everything has gone according to plan, arm9loaderhax will be installed to your device.
 You can now reboot and your device should automatically launch into EmuNAND.

+You can now hold A on boot to launch any updaters @Delebile releases in the future
 You can now hold X on boot to launch Decrypt9, a full featured NAND tool
 You can now hold L on boot to boot into SysNAND
 Do not update SysNAND, only EmuNAND